Mae-Dooley/3D-Flocking-In-Unity/README.md

 # 3D-Flocking-In-Unity
 A boid system for flocking birds.

 My goal with this project is to create a system of birst that will follow flocking rules to create murmerations.
 In order to have a large number of birds, I anticipate having to create some kind of data structure to only assess birds that are close to one another.
-A few years ago I followed a tutorial by The Coding Train (https://www.youtube.com/watch?v=OJxEcs0w_kE) to do this in javascript using a quadtree in 2D.
+A few years ago I followed a tutorial by The Coding Train (https://www.youtube.com/watch?v=mhjuuHl6qHM) to do this in javascript using a quadtree in 2D (https://www.youtube.com/watch?v=OJxEcs0w_kE).
 This time I will attempt a 3D scenario.
+The ideas being carried out here are mentioned in the Coding Train Video and are from the paper by Craig Reynolds https://www.red3d.com/cwr/boids/

 I sucessfully implemented an Octree structure!
 Although this did not improve performance over the inbuilt Unity collision detection, it was very satisfying to have written my own collision detection algorithm that was capable of running healthily at a flock of 700 boids.
 As mentioned in the code, the website https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_collision_detection was very useful in calculating Sphere vs AABB intersections.